 Damaraland’s two main claims on your time are its imposing geology in the southern part and its unique desert-adapted elephant.
 Their bulk being dwarfed only by the vast towering mountains above them!

 - Desert-adapted elephant and rhino

 - Tracking desert rhino on foot

 - Excursions to visit the more southern-based of the Himba communities

-- Damara Living musuem (show how the Dama people used to live as well as how they live now) .
+- Damara Living musuem (shows how the Dama people used to live as well as how they live now)

 Next you may like to enjoy a couple of nights in one of the private concessions in the mountainous north such as Damaraland Camp, Desert Rhino Camp or Grootberg Lodge.
-Here the focus is on enjoying the stark mountain scenery and going in search of its rare, desert-adapted wildlife and other arid-loving species such as gemsbok, jackal, springbok and, occasionally, western black rhino..
-Each lodge has different activities so chat to your Cedarberg consultant.
+Here the focus is on enjoying the stark mountain scenery and going in search of its rare, desert-adapted wildlife.
+Other arid-loving species such as gemsbok, jackal, springbok and, occasionally, western black rhino may also be seen.
+Each lodge has different activities so chat to your Cedarberg consultant about your preferences.